Oklahoma State (19-10, 7-9 Big 12) overcame a 10-point deficit in the second half.

 scored 21 points in a losing cause at Kansas, playing all 40 minutes vs the Jayhawks.

-recorded three double-figure rebounding games as a sophomore, resulting in three double-doubles; included a career-best 11 vs Texas inside Gallagher-Iba Arena.
+recorded three double-figure rebounding games, resulting in three double-doubles; included a career-best 11 boards vs Texas inside Gallagher-Iba Arena.

 dished out a career-high 11 assists against the Iowa State Cyclones in Ames, his first-career double-figure assist game; was one point shy of a double-double with nine points.

 his dunk-and-1 against ISU was the No. 3 Play of the Day on SportsCenter.

 his alley-opp dunk off the backboard from Le'Bryan Nash at Texas Tech made No. 2 on SportsCenter's Top Plays.

 also made SportsCenter's top plays with a pair of dunks against Missouri inside Gallagher-Iba Arena.

 led the team in assists (80), and was second in both rebounds (169) and steals (41).